 The MV88 might be a latecomer to the iPhone microphone market, but its dynamism, flexible recording options, and solid performance should carve it a spot.

 If you want to record via your iPhone while on the go, you’ll get significantly better audio quality by opting for the Shure MV88.
-If you are looking for one of the best iPhone microphones then it’s a solid choice.
+It’s a solid choice.